 Caucasian

-Diane Schuur, affectionately known as "Deedles," is a celebrated American jazz singer and pianist whose illustrious career spans several decades.
-Over the years, she has released 23 albums, each highlighting her remarkable musical versatility.
+Diane Schuur, fondly known in the music world as "Deedles," is an iconic American jazz singer and pianist whose career has flourished for decades.
+Renowned for her incredible range and emotive style, she has recorded 23 albums, each a testament to her musical diversity and artistry.

-Schuur's outstanding talent earned her Grammy Awards for Best Female Jazz Vocal Performance in 1986 and 1987, along with three additional Grammy nominations.
-She has graced esteemed stages such as Carnegie Hall, The Kennedy Center, and the White House, and has collaborated with music legends like Ray Charles, Frank Sinatra, Quincy Jones, and Stevie Wonder.
+A recipient of two Grammy Awards for Best Female Jazz Vocal Performance in consecutive years, along with three additional nominations, Schuur has taken the stage at iconic venues such as Carnegie Hall, The Kennedy Center, and the White House.
+She has also recorded and performed with legends including Ray Charles, Frank Sinatra, Quincy Jones, and Stevie Wonder.

-Blind since birth, Schuur is acclaimed for her perfect pitch and instantly recognizable vocal tone.
-In 2000, she received the Helen Keller Achievement Award from the American Foundation for the Blind in honor of her significant contributions to music.
+Blind since birth, Schuur is praised for her extraordinary pitch and unmistakable voice.
+In recognition of her remarkable contributions to music, she was honored with the Helen Keller Achievement Award by the American Foundation for the Blind in 2000.

 DOB: